 1. Psychiatrists and Licensed Doctors, While Psychologists are Medical Professionals.

 A psychiatrist has the license to prescribe medication, owing to the fact that they had to study the human body in detail in their journey to become a psychiatrist.
 Psychologists, on the other hand, cannot prescribe medication, but can only provide a range of therapies to make sure that their patients can overcome their life’s many challenges.

-Psychiatrist’s primary point of entry into their patient is their body, and how it responds to the environment, whereas for a psychologist, their primary point of entry is usually the mind – how a patient perceives the world, how their thought patterns are structured, and so on.
+Psychiatrists’ primary point of entry into their patients is their body, and how it responds to the environment, whereas for a psychologist, their primary point of entry is usually the mind – how a patient perceives the world, how their thought patterns are structured, and so on.

-2. Psychiatrist Study Diseases, While Psychologists Study the Human Mind-Body Spectrum
+2. Psychiatrists Study Diseases, While Psychologists Study the Human Mind-Body Spectrum

 This is the reason why psychiatrists typically handle mental disorders that have a physical component – such as schizophrenia, which severely impacts brain chemistry, and therefore requires medicines.

 That covers the majority of the differences between the two professions.
 Now let’s look at the similarities in a way that the differences get further highlighted.